Agentic trade for things that have to be real

 How it works

-A trade is a cairn — each layer resting on the one below.
-You see the top stone; you can trace it all the way down to the contract.
+A trade is a cairn: each stone rests on the one below.
+You see the top stone.
+You can trace it down to the contract.

 Your glance